 - Remove stems and seeds from the chiles.
 I like to do this in a bowl to catch all of the seeds.
 Place the chile pepper pieces in a bowl or baking dish and cover them with water.
 Soak the chiles for 30 minutes.

-- Place the softened chile peppers plus 1 cup of the soaking water in a blender or food processor.
-Add the onion, garlic, 1/2 teaspoon of salt, oregano, and cumin.
+- Place the softened chile peppers plus 1 cup of water in a blender or food processor.
+Add the onion, garlic, half a teaspoon of salt, oregano, and cumin.
 Puree the peppers until smooth.

 - Strain the pepper puree through a fine mesh sieve into the pan with the pork.
 Press on the puree to extract as much of the sauce as possible.
 This will ensure there are no little bits of peppers or seeds in the chile.

-- Stir to coat the pork it in the chile puree.
+- Stir to coat the pork in the chile sauce.
 Add the chicken stock and stir to combine.
 Turn the heat to high and bring the pan to a boil.
-Reduce the heat to maintain a strong simmer and simmer the chile for an hour to and hour and a half, stirring occassionaly, or until the pork is tender and the sauce has thickened.
+Reduce the heat to maintain a strong simmer and simmer the chile for an hour to an hour and a half, stirring occasionally.
+It’s ready once the pork is tender and the sauce has thickened.

 - Just before serving, add the black pepper and lime juice and stir.
 Garnish the chile with the cilantro.